bevesce/TodoFlow/README.md

 # Project Maturity #

-This is something that I use everyday and works as it is but I add things when I have new ideas or notice opportunity for improvenemt.
+This is something that I use everyday and works as it is but I add things when I have new ideas or notice opportunity for improvement.

 # Changelog #